 To locate an author's i10-index, do the following:

 In order for an author to have their scholarly research included in the i10-index, the author must first have created a public Google Scholar profile.
-To create a profile in Google Scholar, visit Google Scholar Citations and click on Get started with Google Scholar Citations.
+To create a profile in Google Scholar, visit Google Scholar Citations and click on Set up your Google Scholar Profile.